CrystalF042/US-Flight-Departure-Delay-Prediction/README.md

 3. **Scheduled departure hour dominates all features** (~3× the SHAP importance of the next predictor), reflecting delay compounding through daily aircraft rotations.

-4. **Isotonic regression calibration** ensures predicted probabilities match actual delay rates — a "24% chance" means exactly that.
+4. **Isotonic regression calibration** improves probability alignment — after calibration, predicted probabilities are well-aligned with observed delay rates on the validation set, so a predicted 24% delay risk can be interpreted as approximately a 24% empirical delay rate for similar flights.

-5. **The Shiny app** provides calibrated probability, color-coded risk level, and SHAP-based top contributing factors for any user-specified flight.
+5. **The Shiny app** provides calibrated probability, color-coded risk level, and SHAP-based top contributing factors for any user-specified flight scenario.

 ---

 ## 1. Introduction

-This project predicts whether a US domestic flight departure will be delayed >15 minutes (FAA definition) using only pre-departure information.
+This project predicts whether a US domestic flight departure will be delayed >15 minutes (FAA definition).
 Following Sternberg et al. (2021), it addresses the root delay problem at ensemble scope using ML methods.
 The literature identifies a performance ceiling of ROC-AUC 0.65–0.70 without real-time congestion data (Sternberg et al., 2021; Rebollo & Balakrishnan, 2014); this project tests whether daily weather observations can push past that ceiling.

-All features respect a strict **pre-departure prediction scenario**: operational outcomes (actual departure time, taxi-out, air time, arrival delay) are excluded.
+All features exclude operational outcomes (actual departure time, taxi-out, air time, arrival delay).
 Historical baselines are computed using only past flights relative to each observation — never future data.
+The model uses same-day NOAA daily weather observations as a **weather-risk proxy** in the offline modeling setting.
+In a production pre-departure system, these features should be replaced with forecast or hourly aviation weather data available before departure (e.g., METAR/TAF).

 ---